larsid/soft-iot-mapping-devices/README.md

 # FoT-Gateway-Mapping-Devices

-<p>This module is responsible for mapping devices connected with each FoT-Gateway.
-It is used by other modules to get access of basic information about devices and yours sensors/actuators.</p>
+This module is responsible for mapping devices connected with each FoT-Gateway.
+It is used by other modules to get access of basic information about devices and yours sensors/actuators.

-<p>It is the basic module of SOFT-IoT, so its installation need be previous to other modules.</p>
+It is the basic module of SOFT-IoT, so its installation need be previous to other modules.

-<p>It was developed using Apache ServiceMix 6.1.1</p>
+It was developed using Apache ServiceMix 6.1.1

 Before install the module do you need copy the configuration file in: